 Absences for Non-Emergency Circumstances - A written request for such absences to be lawful/excused should be submitted in advance to the principal/designee.
 Such absences may not occur during exam or state-mandated testing periods unless authorized by the principal/designee.
 For absences of up to 3 days per year, the principal may determine whether the absences will be lawful/excused or unlawful/unexcused.
 For absences in excess of three days under this provision, the principal in consultation with the administrative directors will determine if the absences will be lawful/excused or unlawful/unexcused.

-CCES doors open to students at 9:00 a.m.
-Students should be in their classroom by 9:13 a.m.
-Students are noted as tardy after 9:15 a.m. and must be escorted to the front office and signed in by a parent.
 Attendance letters are generated quarterly to parents of students whose absenteeism or tardiness exceeds acceptable state guidelines.
 These notices are generated regardless of the coding (lawful or unlawful) of the absence.